anuragrana/excel-file-upload-django/README.md

 - Install the dependencies using `pip install -r requirement.txt`.

-- Start the python server, `python manage,py runserver`.
+- Start the python server, `python manage.py runserver`.

 - Go to `localhost:8000` and upload the `user_data.xls` file.